pmhsfelix/kotlin-coroutines/docs/index.md

 ```
 which is as readable as our initial `simpleFunctionWithDelay` that used `Thread.sleep`, however has a non-blocking behavior.

-Suspendible functions can call regular functions or other suspendible functions.
+suspending functions can call regular functions or other suspending functions.
-However, suspendible functions cannot be be called directly from regular functions.
+However, suspending functions cannot be be called directly from regular functions.
 Namely, our regular `main` function cannot call `suspendFunctionWithDelay` directly.
-For that we need to use another function provided by the Kotlin library named `startCoroutine`, which is an regular (i.e. non-suspendible) extension function over a `suspendible lambda`.
+For that we need to use another function provided by the Kotlin library named `startCoroutine`, which is an regular (i.e. non-suspending) extension function over a `suspending lambda`.

 ```kotlin
 public fun <T> (suspend  () -> T).startCoroutine(